Course Content and Outcome Guide for AD 108

 - Special Fee:

 Course DescriptionExamines addiction, substance use and abuse from the adolescent point of view.
 Includes assessment and treatment planning appropriate to this population and considers ethical and legal ramifications.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course